 Ramos Pinto Quinta de Ervamoira Vintage

 Quinta de Ervamoira, located in the Douro Superior on the left bank of the River Douro and in the heart of the Côa Archaeological Park, is Ramos Pinto's most historical and well-preserved vineyard site.
-Once home to a 3rd century A.D. civilization, the land at Quinta de Ervamoira has been cultivated over time, and remains rich and prosperous.
 Today, 240 acres of vines are planted vertically, a departure from the traditional horizontally terraced rows, which allows for less fruit per plant but more concentrated fruit flavors.

 Vintage Quinta de Ervamoira is a single-quinta Port that is only released in exceptional years.

 After a careful selection of the Quinta de Ervamoira plots, the grapes are fermented in granite lagares where they are crushed by foot.
 Fermentation lasts between four to five days and produces an excellent extraction.